-Fermented black beans, also called salted black beans, fermented black soybeans, preserved black beans, or just black beans, are used in a variety of Chinese dishes across regional cuisines.
+Fermented black beans or Douchi (豆豉) in Mandarin, also called salted black beans, fermented black soybeans, preserved black beans, or just black beans, are used in a variety of Chinese dishes across regional cuisines.
 We’ll tell you everything you need to know about fermented black beans in this quick article.

 What are Fermented Black Beans?